mocaccinoOS/website/content/en/docs/Desktop/Luet/repositories.md

 linkTitle: "Repositories"
 weight: 1
 description: >-
-     This document describes how to switch between stable and unstable repositories
+     This document describes how to enable or switch between stable and unstable repositories
 ---
 By default MocaccinoOS ships with the mocaccino-desktop-stable repository installed.
 This repository has all the core layers and [desktop environments](/docs/desktop/desktop_environments).